lukegcollins/hardhat-company-docs/Task 2.3P - Company Objectives and Structure/Hardhat Enterprises - S&O.md

 ### Breaking CAPTCHA
 #### Overview, Goals, and Objectives

 The goal of the Breaking CAPTCHA project is to develop machine learning, AI, and computer vision models to autonomously solve CAPTCHA problems.
 The final product of the project will be to provide end users with an interface to solve these CAPTCHA problems.
-This user interface will be the focus of future iterations.The Hardhat Director wants a product that improves upon current open-source solutions for this problem.
+This user interface will be the focus of future iterations.
+The Hardhat Director wants a product that improves upon current open-source solutions for this problem.
 As a result, the models to be produced will need to be either more accurate, reliable, or solve a novel issue facing current CAPTCHA solving models.
 This will be done through several steps, including research and development, creating of models, and deployment of models as well as engineering of deployment and model pipelines.
 This will be supported by cloud infrastructure developed to solve storage, processing, DevOps and handover issues allowing for the production of ‘infrastructure as code’ artefacts.

 #### Aims for Trimester